alessandro-gentilini/knuth-interview-2006/README.md

 Planning, which designed, had designed, or was, early on was in the process of designing a completely new kind of computer, one that would do in hardware what, what we had been doing in software before.
-That kind of computer is, is not in, it’s been realized later that it doesn’t really provide a real good cost benefit trade off, it’s better to build cheap hardware and good, and then make software than to build expensive hardware, but at that time it was you know, it was not at all clear what the future would say about that issue.
+That kind of computer is, is not in, it's been realized later that it doesn't really provide a real good cost benefit trade off, it's better to build cheap hardware and good, and then make software than to build expensive hardware, but at that time it was you know, it was not at all clear what the future would say about that issue.
 And so we had